Quuton/face-police/README.md

 Once training has completed, the model will be in a directory similar to *"runs/train"*.

-Simply bring it over into the output folder.
+Simply bring it over into the root of the project.